Tudat/tudat/tutorials/applicationWalkthroughs/unguidedCapsuleEntry.rst

 Set up the acceleration models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A major difference with respect to the :ref:`walkthroughsUnperturbedEarthOrbitingSatellite` is the use of a spherical-harmonic gravity model and the presence of an aerodynamic force on the vehicle.
-Such acceleration models are added to the :literal:`accelerationMap` as follows:
+The spherical-harmonic gravity model is selected by the derived-class :class:`SphericalHarmonicAccelerationSettings` with degree and order as input parameters.
+Both acceleration models are added to the :literal:`accelerationMap` as follows:

 .. code-block:: cpp